Glossary

 Ghost Card or Supplier Card

-The ghost card refers to a single account number that is assigned to an entity and typically resides with the entity's vendor for high volume purchases.
-The ghost "card" can be used by multiple users, typically for a single vendor or limited number of specific vendors.
-No actual card is produced.
-Responsibility for monitoring and reconciliation of the account usually rests with the department using the account, rather than with AP or p-card administrator.
+The ghost card refers to a single account number that is assigned to an entity and typically resides with the entity's vendor for high-volume purchases.
+The ghost "card" can be used by multiple users, typically for a single vendor or number of specific vendors.
+Responsibility for monitoring and reconciliation of the account usually rests with the department using the account, rather than with AP or the P-Card administrator.
 A ghost card account resembles a charge account.

 Goods and Services Tax (GST)